Compounding formula approach to chromatin and active polymer dynamics

+{\it{Exact calculations --}} Transient and steady state MSDs for a tagged monomer can be computed building up from the Gaussian propagator \eqref{Green_func}.
+This approach is different than the standard Rouse mode analysis, as it considers the limit of a very long polymer $N \gg 1$.
+We find the following expressions \cite{long_paper}

+which are valid for any arbitrary noise correlator $g(u)$, also beyond the AOU process.
+We use these two exact expressions with \eqref{isolated_monomer} and \eqref{m_tau} to test the compounding formula \eqref{CF2}.

-Figure~\ref{fig:compound} shows a test of the compounding formula \eqref{CF2} for the transient case and three different types of noise correlators $g(u)$.
-In all three cases we find excellent agreement between the $n^{th}$-monomer MSD \eqref{msd-tr}, shown as solid lines, and the ratio of the isolated monomer MSD \eqref{msd-i} and the number of dynamically correlated monomers \eqref{tension_prop}, shown as dashed lines.
-The thin dotted lines are the asymptotic short and long time behavior.
-All noises show a universal $\sim \tau^{3/2}$ scaling at short times which crosses over to a regime $\sim \tau^{1/2}$ for the exponentially correlated noises (a, b).
-A different long time behavior is seen for the power-law correlated noise (c).
-The origin of these different scaling regimes are discussed in more details below.
+Figure~\ref{fig:compound} shows a plot of the exact transient MSD \eqref{app:res_tr} for a tagged monomer (solid lines) and of the corresponding ratio of \eqref{isolated_monomer} and \eqref{m_tau}.
+Three different types of noises are analyzed: (a) the AOU noise with persistence time $\tau_A$, (b) a combination of two AOU noises with persistence times $\tau_A/10$ and $10 \tau_A$, and (c) a power-law correlated noise.
+In all three cases we find excellent agreement between the exact calculation (solid lines) and the right hand side of Eq.~\eqref{CF2} (dashed lines).
+The thin dotted lines are the asymptotic short and long time scale behaviors.
+All noises show a universal $\sim \tau^{3/2}$ scaling on short time scale which crosses over to a regime $\sim \tau^{1/2}$ for the exponentially correlated noises (a, b).
+A different long time behavior is seen for the power-law correlated noise (c), see the above remark (V).

 Figure~\ref{fig:compound-ss} analyzes the compounding formula for the steady state regime for the same three noises used in Fig.~\ref{fig:compound}.
+The solid lines plot Eq.~\eqref{app:res_ss}, while the dotted lines are the right hand side of the compounding formula \eqref{CF2}.
 The graphs show that Eq.~\eqref{CF2} is verified throughout a broad range of time scales.
-In this case the right hand side of the compounding formula we used

-for the number of dynamically correlated monomers, where $m_A \equiv (2\tau_A /\tau_0)^{1/2}$.
-This is because the active noise applied in the time interval $[-T_\infty,0]$ generates an active steady state consisting of correlated domains of $m_A$ monomers.
-Differently from the transient regime, the response to a perturbation at short times involves already the $m_A$ monomers in the active correlated domains.
-At times $\tau \gg \tau_A$ the number of dynamically correlated monomers exceeds $m_A$ and one recovers the same long time asymptotics as in the transient case, $m(\tau) \sim \tau^{1/2}$.
-Unlike the transient case, all cases exhibit a universal $\sim \tau^{2}$ scaling at short times.
-This is the contribution of the center-of-mass mode of the correlated dynamics of a segment of $m_A$ monomers, which is the same ballistic scaling as that of an isolated monomer.
-As in the steady state regime $m_A$ monomers are involved, the mobility is smaller than for an isolated monomer.
+A universal $\sim \tau^{2}$ scaling on short time scale is clearly seen up to the time scale set by the noise persistence.